JonTelep/JonTelep/README.md

 VS Code Extensions:
 - <a href="https://marketplace.visualstudio.com/items?itemName=vmsynkov.colonize">Colonize</a> Inserting semicolons end of line with or without new line.
-- <a href="https://marketplace.visualstudio.com/items?itemName=SimonSiefke.prettier-vscode">prettier</a> Ctrl -s saves your code and prettifies your code.
+- <a href="https://marketplace.visualstudio.com/items?itemName=SimonSiefke.prettier-vscode">Prettier</a> Ctrl -s saves your code and prettifies your code.
 - <a href="https://marketplace.visualstudio.com/items?itemName=chrmarti.regex">Regex Previewer</a> Regex Matches previewer.
-- <a href="https://marketplace.visualstudio.com/items?itemName=ChakrounAnas.turbo-console-log">Turbo Console Log</a> Quickly add console.log()'s of a variable.
+- <a href="https://marketplace.visualstudio.com/items?itemName=ChakrounAnas.turbo-console-log"> Turbo Console Log</a> Quickly add console.log()'s of a variable.
 - <a href="https://marketplace.visualstudio.com/items?itemName=IronGeek.vscode-env">ENV</a> Adds formatting and syntax highlight support for env files.
-- <a href="https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity">solidity</a> Solidity support for Visual Studio Code.
+- <a href="https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity">Solidity</a> Solidity support for Visual Studio Code.
-- <a href="https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments">Better Comments</a>Improve your code commenting by annotating with alert.
+- <a href="https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments">Better Comments</a> Improve your code commenting by annotating with alert.